 While some hail API and all the trouble it entails, it is commonly agreed that its effectiveness is groundbreaking.
-To start with, let’s debunk the myths around the big bad wolf stealing users’ private data and spying on the innocent ones.
+To start with, let’s debunk the myths around the big bad wolf stealing users’ private data and spying on innocent ones.

-What is API?
+What is banking API?

 In fintech and banking, API is used as a method of communication between third parties and online banking systems.
 For instance, an independent payment or financial service provider can access certain data about a certain user through his or her bank account by relying on the already undergone KYC process.
 However, unlike the critics argue, a banking API can be granted access to customers’ data only after full consent is given.

 Quick starting point for your payment productMore info